Top Volunteer Abroad Programs in Asia

 Language: English is dominant in many countries of Asia but won’t do you much good in some rural areas.
 Many Asian languages are more difficult for Westerners to learn than Spanish or French.
 For example, Chinese and Vietnamese have tonal qualities that can be difficult to master.
 Expect to use ad hoc sign language outside of urban areas unless you speak the local language.

 Regional differences: Culture, climate, and politics vary widely between countries as well as within them.
 Volunteers in the cool, Tibetan-influenced high altitudes of Ladakh, India are almost on a different planet from those in the heat of Mumbai.
-Volunteering on a farm in Japan will have a vastly different flavor than teaching English at an orphanage in Vietnam.
+Volunteering on a farm in Japan will have a vastly different flavor than teaching English to children in Vietnam.

 Your health.
 As in other parts of the developing world, you’ll need to visit a travel clinic for shots before volunteering.
 My husband was almost swept out to sea at a beach in Thailand.
 Take extra care when swimming as currents may not be visible and warnings may not be posted; even waters that look calm may be deadly.
 Buses, cars, and motorbikes may be most dangerous to your health in Asia.
 Be extra careful when walking, especially at night, with cars driving on the “wrong” side of the street or not following traffic laws.
 Make sure you have health and evacuation insurance just in case, and know where to find the nearest English speaking doctor.

 Top organizations to consider for volunteering in Asia, based upon research from my book: How to Live Your Dream of Volunteering Overseas

 Volunteers in Asia offers U.S. Citizens and U.S. Residents (from 18 to 75) volunteer opportunities in China, Vietnam, Indonesia, Myanmar, Laos, Cambodia, and Thailand; most volunteers teach English.

-If you are interested in agriculture and sustainable development, you might enjoy a volunteer experience with The International Society for Ecology and Culture.
+If you are interested in agriculture and sustainable development, you might enjoy a volunteer experience with The Localfutures (International Society for Ecology and Culture).
 Volunteers live and learn from locals in Ladakh in northern India.
 Willing Workers on Organic Farms connects volunteers with organic farmers in many Asian nations, from the Philippines to Kazakhstan to Japan.